 - 1. Lettering & Dimensioning

 - 2. Projection of Points & Lines

 - 3. Orthographic projections

 - 4. Projection of Simple Solids

 - 5. Projection of Section of Simple Solids

 - 6. Development of Surfaces

 - 7. Isometric Projections

-Course Outcomes:

-CO 1: Apply the concepts related to free hand sketching, orthographic and Isometric Understand projection in first quadrant.
-CO2: Apply the concepts and draw projections of points in four different quadrants Apply and lines located first quadrant.
-CO3: Apply the concepts and draw projections and sections of simple solids using Apply rotatingobject method.
-CO4: Apply the concepts and draw lateral surface of simple solids using straight Apply line andradial line development methods.
-CO5: Apply the concepts and draw isometric view of simple solids and truncated Apply solids using principles of isometric projection.
-CO6: Conduct experiments to demonstrate concepts, implement and analyze the Analyze drawing concepts using engineering tool : Using AutoCAD.
+Course Outcomes Cognitive At the end of this course, students will be able to: Level CO 1: Apply the concepts related to free hand sketching, orthographic and Isometric projection in first quadrant.
+Understand CO2: Apply the concepts and draw projections of points in four different Apply quadrants and lines located first quadrant.
+CO3: Apply the concepts and draw projections and sections of simple solids Apply using rotatingobject method.
+CO4: Apply the concepts and draw lateral surface of simple solids using Apply straight line andradial line development methods.
+CO5: Apply the concepts and draw isometric view of simple solids and Apply truncated solids using principles of isometric projection.
+CO6: Conduct experiments to demonstrate concepts, implement and Analyze analyze the drawing concepts using engineering tool: Using AutoCAD.